TRUE CHRISTIAN DISCIPLESHIP (Part 1)

 The focus of Biblical Discipleship is not self development or self enhancement, but self-crucifixion.

-True Discipleship is not about improving self but denying self.
+True Discipleship is not about improving self but denying self-daily.
 The daily pursuit of a true disciple of Christ is: “He must increase, but I must decrease.”
 (John 3:30 NKJV).

 Beloved, while you may attend a Discipleship School or Course for a limited period of time, Discipleship itself is a lifelong relationship and a daily walk with the Lord Jesus Christ.